Interventional Radiology

 • Temporary increase in pain

-A lumbar nerve root injection is a procedure used to treat nerve pain in the lower body which originates in the back.
+A nerve root injection, (also referred to as periradicular injection), is a procedure used to treat nerve pain which originates in the back.
 Using CT guidance, a corticosteroid and anaesthetic are injected around the affected nerve root.
 This reduces inflammation around the nerve root, thereby relieving neuropathic (nerve) pain radiating to the buttock or leg.
 This minimally invasive treatment can determine if a specific nerve is causing your pain and if so, can provide effective, long-lasting relief.

 • Arrange somebody to pick you up after your procedure